 A student, who accumulates absences because of a legitimate medical reason, a special religious holy day, or a personal family tragedy, may be eligible for a waiver.
 A waiver request must be submitted in writing to the site administrator and the applicant must have appropriate documentation in support of the waiver.
 A waiver request will be reviewed and approved by the administrator in charge of attendance.
 A waiver request must be submitted within 20 days of the absence.
 A medical doctor must verify legitimate medical reasons.

-C. Students absent from class due to school-related business are
+- Students absent from class due to school-related business are considered in attendance.

 A student who has twelve (12) days of unexcused absence in any class in a semester may receive no grade and lose credit for the class although he/she may remain in the class for enrichment purposes, may be dropped from the class and/or be referred by the school’s Student Study Team for alternative placement.
 Parents will be notified of absences on a timely basis.